-If you would like help navigating any part of your health, wellness and fitness process, you can contact Ethan Quant at firstname.lastname@example.org or on Instagram at @ethanquant.
+If you would like help navigating this or any part of your health wellness and fitness journey, feel free to reach out to me directly.